scribe-security/docs/docs/CLI/gensbom/docs/attestations.md

  > PEM formatted files

+## Storer Configuration details
+Cocosign library is the provider of the OCI storer, the following are the flag details.

 ### OCI storer
-Storer uploads evidence to your OCI registry.
+OCI Storer uploads evidence to your OCI registry.
 Evidence can be attached to a specific image or uploaded to a general repo location.

 OCI store capability allows your evidence collection to span across your supply chain.